-Sub-zones Modification(s) (a) CRR1.1 Despite 4.7 (b), Residential Use shall be a Permitted Use and Secondary Suite shall be an Accessory Use. (ii) Short term accommodation may be permitted in a Dwelling Unit (b) CRR1.2 Despite 4.7 (b), Resort Vehicle Park shall also be a Permitted Use. (c) CRR1.3 (i) Despite 4.7 (b), Residential Use shall be a Permitted Use and Secondary Suite shall be an Accessory Use. (ii) Short term accommodation may be permitted in a Dwelling Unit (iii) Despite 4.7 (b), Resort Vehicle Park shall also be a Permitted Use.
+Sub-zones Modification(s) (a) CRR1.1 (i) Despite 4.7 (b), Residential Use shall be a Permitted Use and Secondary Suite shall be an Accessory Use. (ii) Short term accommodation may be permitted in a Dwelling Unit (b) CRR1.2 Despite 4.7 (b), Resort Vehicle Park shall also be a Permitted Use. (c) CRR1.3 (i) Despite 4.7 (b), Residential Use shall be a Permitted Use and Secondary Suite shall be an Accessory Use. (ii) Short term accommodation may be permitted in a Dwelling Unit (iii) Despite 4.7 (b), Resort Vehicle Park shall also be a Permitted Use.

-(a) Intent Administration

-The in tent of this zone is to protect historical, natural or archeological features. istrat
+The intent of this zone is to protect historical, natural or archeological features.

-(b) Uses ion

-Perm itted Uses

-(i) Historic, Natural or Archaeological Site 5

-(ii) Residential Use Interpretation
+- (i) Historic, Natural or Archaeological Site - (ii) Residential Use

-Acce ssory uses etauo

 (iii) Secondary Suite

-(c) Maxin num Number and Size of Buildings and Structu res 5

-(i) Dwelling units / parcel 1

-(ii) Height applicable to building and structures intended for residential use 8.0 m

-(iii) Parcel Coverage applicable to building and structures intended for Residential Use 20%
+(i) Dwelling units / parcel 1 (ii) Height applicable to building and structures intended for residential use 8.0 m (iii) Parcel Coverage applicable to building and structures intended for Residential Use 20%

-(d) Minim um Setback Requirements olics

-Build ings and structures intended for Residential Us e:
+Buildings and structures intended for Residential Use:

-(i) All lot lines 8.0 m dinc

-(ii) except where any parcel is adjacent to or con regulations in Section 3.9 shall apply. ntains a watercourse then the
+(ii) except where any parcel is adjacent to or contains a watercourse then the regulations in Section 3.9 shall apply.

-(e) Other Regulations guation

-No ao ccessory buildings are permitted for Residentia Uses.
+No accessory buildings are permitted for Residential Uses.

-Areas